In this document

 At the command line, enter:

-shell, then runs am instrument
+This operation starts an adb shell, then runs am instrument

 with the specified parameters.
 This particular form of the command will run all of the tests